 The only water quality impacts discussed in the 2010 EIR that are subject to significant revision in this SEIR are those that relate to water quality within the Contra Costa Water District Canal (Canal).
 The 2010 EIR identified no potentially significant impacts to water quality in the Canal from implementation of the project because the project would have only been breached to tidal action once the Canal was fully encased south of the project site.
 This encasement would have effectively isolated the Canal from local groundwater seepage that may be increased by breaching.
 Subsequent to the release of the 2010 EIR, encasement of the Canal south of the project site was delayed.
 The current schedule is for the portion of the Canal adjacent to the Emerson Parcel (Segment 2) to be encased in 2014-2015, prior to breaching of the Emerson parcel.
-However, the encasement schedule for the Canal adjacent to the Gilbert and Burroughs parcels (Segment 3) is unknown.
-Therefore, tidal action could be restored to these parcels before encasement of the adjacent Canal is complete.
+However, the encasement schedule for the Canal adjacent to these parcels before encasement of the adjacent Canal is complete.
 The potential impacts of this project staging (construction sequencing) are discussed below in Section 4.1.2.
 The SEIR also contains additional information about potential DOC/TOC export from the site.
 The impacts from the other activities analyzed in this SEIR do not have potential significant adverse environmental effects on water quality as discussed in this section.